emk/node-feedhose/README.md

 First, you'll need an Ubuntu 10.10 box, or something reasonably similar.
 I'm using an EC2 t1.micro image running Ubuntu 10.10 ami-508c7839.
 This
 costs me about 2 cents/hour.
+Feel free to run a bigger instance--it will definitely take less time to install Node.js.

-First, open up port 8000 on your EC2 security group.
+First, open up port `8000` on your EC2 security group.

 Next, install `git`, clone this repository, and run the install script: